Cause

 - constipation

 As heat is drying in nature Stomach heat dries out the fluids of the Stomach manifesting in thirst, dry mouth, and constipation.
-In the cases of “Stomach Yin deficiency”, where the dryness has become chronic, there is dry mouth and throat (especially in the afternoon - the time governed by Yin), dry stools, and thirst with no desire to drink.
-There is no appetite and people often feel full after eating small amounts of food as there is not enough stomach juice to process the food.
-There is often epigastric pain and the chronic heat may manifest in some afternoon fever.
+In the cases of “Stomach Yin deficiency”, where the dryness has become chronic, there is dry mouth and throat(1)(2)(3) (especially in the afternoon(2) - the time governed by Yin), dry stools(2), constipation(1)(2)(3), and thirst with no desire to drink or there is a desire to drink in small sips(2).
+People often feel full after eating small amounts of food(2) as there is not enough stomach juice to process the food and there is lack of saliva(3).
+There is often a dull(3) burning(1)(3) epigastric pain(1)(2)(3) and feeling of emptyness in the stomach(1).

-In the case of “Stomach fire” the Stomach pain is rather severe and burning.
-As the energy of “the fire” quickly engulfs/digests the food there is constant and unsatisfactory hunger.
-Since the nature of the fire is to flare upward the natural downward flow of the Stomach Qi becomes disrupted and rebellious, manifesting in sour regurgitation, nausea, and sometimes vomiting after eating.
-The Spleen/Stomach partnership opens into the mouth, thus Stomach fire manifests in swelling and pain in the gums, as well as bleeding gums.
-As the heat induces smell there is bad breath.
-The thirst is severe with desire for cold liquids.
-There is also constipation (the heat has parched the fluids).
+In the case of “Stomach Fire” the burning pain(1)(2)(3) is more severe.
+As the energy of “the fire” quickly engulfs/digests the food there is constant and unsatisfactory hunger(1)(2)(3).
+Since the nature of the fire is to flare upward the natural downward flow of the Stomach Qi becomes disrupted and rebellious, manifesting in sour regurgitation(1)(2)(3) and nausea(2).
+The Spleen/Stomach partnership opens into the mouth, thus Stomach Fire manifests in swelling and pain in the gums, as well as bleeding gums(1)(2)(3).
+As the heat induces smell there is bad breath(1)(2)(3).
+The thirst is severe with desire for cold liquids(1)(2).
+There is also constipation(1)(2)(3) (the heat has parched the fluids).

 Treatment

-In both “Stomach yin deficiency” and “Stomach fire” the treatment principle is to cool Stomach heat and nourish the Stomach lining and stomach fluids.
+In both “Stomach Yin deficiency” and “Stomach Fire” the treatment principle is to cool Stomach heat and nourish the Stomach lining and stomach fluids.
 Heat causing foods and drinks mentioned in the Cause section need to be avoided.
 Foods with cool and moistening nature should be selected.

 To unlock the rest of this article select "Yes, I want to learn!" below.